On the Navier-Stokes equations with rotating effect and prescribed outflow velocity: Introduction

-Our approach to the non-autonomous equations (\ref{eq:NS_3}) is based on a linearization and on the family of modified time-dependent Stokes operators where $\mathbb P$ denotes the Helmholtz-Leray projection from $L^p(\Omega)^d$ into $L^p_{\sigma}(\Omega)$, the space of all solenoidal vector fields in $L^p(\Omega)^d$ (see e.g. \cite[Chapter III]{Galdi:1994}).
+where $\mathbb P$ denotes the Helmholtz-Leray projection from $L^p(\Omega)^d$ into $L^p_{\sigma}(\Omega)$, the space of all solenoidal vector fields in $L^p(\Omega)^d$ (see e.g. \cite[Chapter III]{Galdi:1994}).
 The main difficulty for treating operators of the above kind lies in the fact that the coefficients of the drift term are unbounded and thus the first order term cannot be consider as a ``small'' perturbation of the classical Stokes operator in unbounded domains.
 However, it has been shown by Hieber, Sawada \cite{Hieber/Sawada:2005} for $\Omega=\R^d$ and by Geissert, Heck, Hieber \cite{Geissert/Heck/Hieber:2006} for exterior domains $\Omega$, that in the autonomous case, i.e. for fixed $t$, and for $v_{\infty}=0$, the operator $A(t)$ with an appropriate domain generates a strongly continuous semigroup on $L^p_{\sigma}(\Omega)$, $1<p<\infty$, which is, however, not analytic.
 The fact that the semigroup is not analytic prevents us from employing standard generation results for evolution systems of parabolic type mainly due to Tanabe \cite{Tanabe:1959, Tanabe:1960a, Tanabe:1960b} or Acquistapace, Terreni \cite{Acquistapace:1984,Acquistapace/Terreni:1986,Acquistapace/Terreni:1987} (see also \cite[Chapter 5]{Pazy:1983} or \cite[Chapter 6]{Tanabe:1997} for more information on this matter).
 Here lies one of the main difficulties.
 A first step in the study of the problem is to consider the whole space case rather than the physically more realistic situation of exterior domains.
 A solution to the whole space problem is not only interesting in its own right but also needed for using a cut-off technique to solve the exterior domain problem in a next step.
 Therefore, for the rest of this paper we study -- in a more general form -- the non-autonomous equations

 where $M:[0,\infty) \rightarrow \mathcal\R^{d\times d}$, $f:[0,\infty) \rightarrow \R^d$ are continuous functions and where we assume in addition\footnote{The physically reasonable condition that $M(t)$ is skew-symmetric for all $t>0$ is not needed for our main results and therefore not explicitly assumed for the rest of the paper unless otherwise stated.} that $M(t)M(s)=M(s)M(t)$ holds for all $t,s >0$.
 Here as usual, $u:\R^d \times (0,\infty) \rightarrow \R^d$ and $\p: \R^d \times (0,\infty) \rightarrow \R$ denote the unknown velocity field and the pressure of the fluid respectively.
 By setting $f(t)=- U^*(t,0)v_{\infty}$ we are in the special situation of equation (\ref{eq:NS_3}).